What You Can Do to Prevent Atherosclerosis

 What is atherosclerosis?

-The inside walls of healthy arteries are smooth and clean, making it easy to transport the blood your body needs.
+The inside walls of healthy arteries are smooth and clean.
+This makes it easy to transport the blood your body needs.
 But arteries can become clogged.
-Fatty substances, such as cholesterol, can stick to arteries.
-These deposits, called plaque, can eventually slow or block the flow of blood.
-This blockage is atherosclerosis, and it can affect any medium- to large-sized artery in your body.
-When atherosclerosis affects the arteries that supply blood to the heart, it is called coronary artery disease.
+Fatty substances like cholesterol can stick to artery walls.
+These deposits are called plaque.
+Plaque can eventually slow or block the flow of blood.
+This blockage is atherosclerosis.
+It can affect any artery in your body.
+When atherosclerosis affects the arteries that supply blood to the heart, it's called coronary artery disease.
+Two things may occur where plaque develops.
+Plaque may build up over time and narrow the heart artery.
+Or the plaque may break open (rupture), causing a blood clot to form on the plaque's surface.
+If either of these things occur, it may lead to a blockage of an artery.
+This can lead to a heart attack or stroke.

 How is cholesterol measured?